Temporal Parallelisation of the HJB Equation and Continuous-Time Linear Quadratic Control

-The above lemma can be used to associatively combine the conditional value function parameters $A$, $b$, $C$, $\eta$, and $J$ once we know them for some non-vanishing intervals of time.
-To obtain them for non-vanishing intervals, we next solve the conditional HJB equations in Section \ref{subsec:Cond_back_forw_HJB} for the LQT case.
+where $I$ is an identity matrix of size $n_x$. \end{lem} Because $C(s;\tau)$ and $J(\tau;t)$ are symmetric and positive semi-definite, it follows from Lemma~\ref{lem:ijc} in Appendix~\ref{sec:Invertible_matrices} that matrices $I+C(s;\tau)J(\tau;t)$ and $I+J(\tau;t)C(s;\tau)$ are always invertible.
+Lemma \ref{lem:LQT_combination} can be used to associatively combine the conditional value function parameters $A$, $b$, $C$, $\eta$, and $J$ once we know them for some non-vanishing time intervals.
+To obtain them for non-vanishing time intervals, we next solve the conditional HJB equations in Section \ref{subsec:Cond_back_forw_HJB} for the LQT case.